 My usual go-to piping tip is a Wilton’s 1M, which I used on this particular cake in the photos.

 While frosting a cake, I seem to struggle the most with the sides.
 I have no idea why.
-Because this is my weak spot, my new favorite way to decorate a cake now is to simply throw either cake crumbs or chopped up cookies on the sides.
+But since this is my weak spot, my new favorite way to decorate a cake now is to simply throw either cake crumbs or chopped up cookies on the sides.

 It’s a wonderful way to hide the imperfections.